ionStici/react/react/functional-components.md

 Besides returning, we can have any JavaScript logic inside function components.

-Separation of concerns: One component per file, which, by using JSX, combines HTML, CSS and JS in one single block of code.
+Separation of concerns: One component per file, which by using JSX, combines HTML, CSS and JS in one single block of code.

 <br>